-Indian cinema has been experimenting a lot in recent years and has been quite successful so far.
+Indian cinema has experimented extensively in recent years and has been quite successful.
 New actors and directors have made their presence felt.
-Importantly, audiences are opening up to new ideas, experiment in narration, though it goes horribly wrong in some cases.
-Films like Kismath (Malayalam), Waiting (Hindi), Dhanak (Hindi), Sairat (Marathi) paved the path for films having simple narration & characters rooted in the real world.
-These films were driven by characters played by non-superstars.
+Importantly, audiences are opening up to new ideas and experimenting with narration, though it sometimes goes horribly wrong.
+Films like Kismath (Malayalam), Waiting (Hindi), Dhanak (Hindi), and Sairat (Marathi) paved the path for films with simple narration and characters rooted in the real world.
+Characters played by non-superstars drove these films.

 15. The Violin Player | Hindi | Drama

 The Violin Player is an intense drama about a brooding artist at its center looking for an opportunity to showcase his talent.
-The writer & director, Bauddhayan Mukherji, very smartly captures the paranoia of the struggling violin player inside his eroded four walled shabby house in the opening scene.
-The film is layered if you see beyond the mystery about a shady director asking the violin player to follow him for his first ever solo performance.
-What is even more interesting that the solo violin piece itself forms the emotional catharsis of a sincere artist & a lost man.
+The writer & director, Bauddhayan Mukherji, very smartly captures the paranoia of the struggling violin player inside his eroded, four-walled, shabby house in the opening scene.ย The film is layered if you look beyond the mystery of a shady director asking the violin player to follow him for his first-ever solo performance.
+Even more interesting is that the solo violin piece itself forms the emotional catharsis of a sincere artist & a lost man.

-Telugu film industry has been churning out nasty commercial films having unrealistic characters and amplified drama for any normal humans to handle, and objectifying the women in every other film is the worst part.
-Pelli Choopulu flips the above two thing that is synonym to Telugu films and serves us a feel good romantic film that has empathetic characters having real life problems.
+The Telugu film industry has been churning out nasty commercial films with unrealistic characters and amplified drama for any average human to handle, and objectifying the women in every other movie is the worst part.
+Pelli Choopulu flips the above two things synonyms to Telugu films and serves as a feel-good romantic film with empathetic characters with real-life problems.
 Prashant is a dreamer and aspires to be a chef but his father has a different plan for him, Chitra is a strong headed woman who thinks practically.
-When they cross the path accidentally, they learn about life and dreams from each other.
-You know how the film will end but the characters are written from a heart of commoner, and you fall for them, you root for them, you just want them to be happy.
-A simple film that addresses issues with & around arrange marriages, and how it crushes dreams and aspiration of a person.
+When they cross paths accidentally, they learn about life and dreams from each other.
+You know how the film will end, but the characters are written from the heart of a commoner, and you fall for them, root for them, and want them to be happy.
+It is a simple film that addresses issues with & around arranged marriages and how they crush the dreams and aspirations of a person.

 13. Kammatti Paadam | Malayalam | Crime Drama

-Kuttrame Thandanai has a smartly written narration that seems to be an ode to Dostoyevsky (Kuttrame Thandanai translates to Crime is Punishment) but it has the influence of Hitchcock’s visual technique & claustrophobic mystery.
-The lead protagonist is a credit card overdue collection agent who is suffering from a tunnel vision.
-Director Manikandan vicariously puts us in the head of the protagonist and weaves the psychological crime drama around a murder in the shabby society.
-How our conscious choices under the critical circumstances -not under the moral radar – shape our life & how we can’t escape the repercussions of it, forms the crux of the story.
+Kuttrame Thandanai has a smartly written narration that seems an ode to Dostoyevsky (Kuttrame Thandanai translates to Crime is Punishment).
+Still, it influences Hitchcock’s visual technique & claustrophobic mystery.
+The lead protagonist is an overdue credit card collection agent suffering from tunnel vision.
+Director Manikandan vicariously puts us in the head of the protagonist and weaves the psychological crime drama around murder in the shabby society.
+How our conscious choices under critical circumstances -not under the moral radar – shape our lives & how we can’t escape its repercussions forms the crux of the story.

 Pink is an intense courtroom drama that takes a microscopic look at the difference between consensual sex & molestation.
 It does so without any inhibition, preachiness, and glorifying feminism.
-The strength of ‘Pink’ lies in the way three female characters are written; anyone could relate with them and importantly, their problems are real.
-They don’t feel like characters from a fiction film, instead, they seem like regular girls from our friend circle or neighbor or possibly our own relative.
-‘Pink’ essentially raises some uncomfortable but factual questions about hypocritic modern society, without being overdramatic that most of the other films suffer in the similar genre.
+The strength of ‘Pink’ lies in how three female characters are written; anyone could relate to them, and importantly, their problems are real.
+They don’t feel like characters from a fiction film.
+Instead, they seem like regular girls from our friend circle or neighbor or possibly our relative.
+‘Pink‘ raises some uncomfortable but factual questions about hypocritical modern society, without being overdramatic, that most other films suffer in a similar genre.

 10. Dangal | Hindi | Sports Drama

-Nitesh Tiwari makes sure to fictionalized the drama that plays on audience’s heartstring.
+Nitesh Tiwari makes sure to fictionalize the drama that plays on the audienceโs heartstrings.
 The greatest strength of Dangal lies in its unabashed & natural performances by the entire cast and well-choreographed wrestling scenes that feel as real as if watching a live match.
-So even when the entire second half starts to falter and we clearly see the forced drama injected in the screenplay making it uneven & sometimes cringe-worthy, it is impossible to take your eyes off from the screen.
-The earnest performances by all the four girls keep you glued to your seat.
+So even when the whole second half starts to falter, and we see the forced drama injected into the screenplay, making it uneven & sometimes cringe-worthy, it is impossible to take your eyes off the screen.
+The earnest performances by all four girls keep you glued to your seat.

 9. Maheshinte Prathikaaram | Malayalam | Drama

-Malayalam Film industry have mastered the storytelling of a common man in day to day life, and Maheshinte Prathikaaram is the testament of it.
-The genius of the film lies in the fact that characters are driven by the commoner human conscience that renders the profound depth to the character and emotional thrust to the overall story.
+Malayalam Film industry has mastered the storytelling of an ordinary man in day-to-day life, and Maheshinte Prathikaaram is a testament to it.
+The film’s genius lies in the fact that characters are driven by the commoner human conscience, which renders a profound depth of depth to the character and an emotional thrust on the overall story.
 The lead protagonist, Mahesh -played effectively by Fahad Faasil- has his life going awry.
-It hits the rock bottom when Mahesh is hit by a loafer on the trivial issue which did not concern him in the first place.
-Mahesh vows not to wear slipper until he takes the revenge and beat that loafer.
-Maheshinte Prathikaaram relies more on the emotional stance of the characters rather than the story in itself.
+It hits rock bottom when Mahesh is hit by a loafer on a trivial issue that did not concern him in the first place.
+Mahesh vows not to wear a slipper until he takes the revenge and beats that loafer.
+Maheshinte Prathikaaram relies more on the emotional stance of the characters rather than the story itself.

-“You people are so obsessed with the word ‘Love’.
+“You people are so obsessed with the word ‘Love.’
 At least try to understand love.
 It’s a beautiful word.
-If you’re making it sounds like a dirty word.. then I have a problem with this.”
-Aligarh is an agonizing poetry in motion about love at its unadulterated form.
+If you’re making it sound like a dirty word.. then I have a problem with this.”
+Aligarh is an agonizing poetry in motion about love in its unadulterated form.
 It is anchored by prolific actor Manoj Bajpayee’s devastating performance.
-The film revolves around how Dr. Siras life is torn apart when he is caught making love to a man, and his constant struggle against every naive person who does not understand his love.
-It is a heartbreaking film that brings out the unconsciously obscured conservative mindset of the educated society, the fallacy of love, media’s circus for the discussion.
+The film revolves around how Dr. Siras’s life is torn apart when he is caught making love to a man and his constant struggle against every naive person who does not understand his passion.ย It is a heartbreaking film that brings out the unconsciously obscured conservative mindset of the educated society, the fallacy of love, and the media’s circus for the discussion.

 7. Iraivi | Tamil | Drama